Texas Laws and Incentives

 Natural Gas Vehicle (NGV) Inspection Requirements

 To pass the state vehicle inspection, an NGV owner must be able to provide proof that the fuel tank on the vehicle has met inspection requirements and falls within the manufacturer's recommended service life, as required by Title 49 of the U.S. Code of Federal Regulations, section 571.304.
-Fleet operators must also be able to prove that a certified technician inspected the vehicle's fuel tank.
+Fleet operators must also prove that a certified technician inspected the vehicle's fuel tank.
 (Reference Texas Statutes, Transportation Code 548.104)

 Provision for Establishment of Hydrogen Program

 The Texas Department of Transportation (TxDOT) may seek funding from public and private sources to acquire and operate hydrogen vehicles and establish and operate publicly-accessible hydrogen fueling stations.
 TxDOT must ensure that data on emissions from the vehicles, fueling stations, and related hydrogen production are monitored and compared with data on emissions from control vehicles with internal combustion engines that operate on fuels other than hydrogen.
-TxDOT must report the results of this monitoring, analysis and comparison to the Texas Commission on Environmental Quality.
+TxDOT must report the results of this monitoring, analysis, and comparison to the Texas Commission on Environmental Quality.
 (Reference Texas Statutes, Transportation Code 201.618)

 Idle Reduction Requirement

 A vehicle may not idle for more than five minutes from April through October in cities and counties where the local government has signed a Memorandum of Agreement with the Texas Commission on Environmental Quality (TCEQ).
-Exemptions apply for the following: vehicles with a gross vehicle weight rating (GVWR) of 14,000 pounds (lbs.) or less; emergency or law enforcement vehicles; airport ground support vehicles; rented/leased vehicles; to perform needed work, including maintenance and diagnostics; to defrost a windshield; traffic conditions; and hours of service compliance activities.
+Exemptions apply for the following: vehicles with a gross vehicle weight rating (GVWR) of 14,000 pounds (lbs.) or less; emergency or law enforcement vehicles; airport ground support vehicles; rented/leased vehicles; to perform needed work, including roadway construction, maintenance and diagnostics; to defrost a windshield; traffic conditions; and hours of service compliance activities.
 Vehicles may idle for up to 30 minutes for bus passenger comfort or transit operations.
 Fines vary by jurisdiction.

 TCEQ may not prohibit or limit the idling of any vehicle with a GVWR greater than 8,500 lbs. provided that the vehicle is equipped with a 2008 or subsequent model year heavy-duty diesel or natural gas engine that is certified by the U.S. Environmental Protection Agency or another state agency to emit no more than 30 grams of nitrogen oxides per hour when idling.